junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-12-SPN-Coropuna.md

 n. a mountain peak in the Andes in Peru (21,083 feet high) (*from WordNet 3.0 by Princeton University*)

-A dormant compound volcano located in the Andes mountains of southeast-central Peru. (*from wikipedia*)
+A dormant compound volcano located in the Andes mountains of southeast-central Peru. (*from Wikipedia*)

 **Word association:**